LoTekkie/Ashita-Yield/README.md

 ___
 ### Change Log
+**v1.0.2** - 08/26/2021
+- Fixed typo in Platinum Ore yield.
+- Fixed issue with sounds occasionally not loading correctly.

 **v1.0.1** - 7/21/2021
 - Fixed auto-load issue.
 - Fixed issue with report management when no character is available.